Ranking on Google used to be the Holy Grail of Internet marketing. how to get top ranking on Google is foremost for all internet marketers.

 For example, it used to be that Google put a lot of weight on having the targeted keyword phrase in the domain name.
 You could speed the process up by purchasing an existing domain name that is older than starting with the new unsubscribed.

-Google doesn’t appear to put as much weight on that today as they used to.
+Google doesn’t appear to put as much weight on that today as it used to.
 However, if you are confident your new blog will be around for more than one year buy your domain name for 2 years.

 Google views this as being a sign you won’t give up as quickly.
 They are more likely to rank you faster because of this.